List of Big Big Train band members: History

 The roots of Big Big Train go back to 1981 in Birmingham, England, when Gregory's brother Nigel Spawton (drums) joined with Steve Lugg (guitar), Ed Serafinas (vocals of sorts) Pete McDonald (bass) and Tim McCarty (guitar) in a new wave outfit called Big Big Train, who were raw but brilliant.
 Later in the 80s Andy Poole formed a songwriting partnership in Bournemouth, England, with his childhood friend, Ian Cooper.
 At around the same time, Gregory Spawton had also formed his first band, Equus.
 Equus played a few local gigs around the Birmingham area before splitting up when Spawton went to university in 1984.
 Meanwhile, Poole and Cooper's band, Archshine, recorded a few demos and occasionally emerged from their home studio to play some gigs.

 In 1987, Spawton moved down to Bournemouth.
 Shortly afterwards, he met Poole and they discovered that they shared a mutual appreciation of Genesis, Van der Graaf Generator and other progressive bands.
 In particular, they were both fans of a then relatively obscure band called IQ.
 Indeed, Poole had spent some time as a roadie for The Lens and IQ.

 Andy Poole and Gregory Spawton founded the band in 1990.

 In the late 1980s, they decided to record some demos together.
-After a few months, the very first Big Big Train songs emerged and in 1990, Archshine ceased to exist, and Big Big Train was founded, initially consisting of the duo of Spawton (guitar) and Poole (bass).
-The following year saw the recruitment of Cooper (keyboards), Steve Hughes (drums), and Martin Read (vocals).
+After a few months, the very first Big Big Train songs emerged and in 1990, Archshine ceased to exist, and Big Big Train was founded, initially consisting of the trio of Spawton (guitar), Poole (bass) and Cooper (keyboards).
+The following year saw the recruitment of vocalist Maggie Wilson for a short period.
+A more stable line-up emerged by the end of the year with the addition of Martin Read (vocals).

-The band's earliest songs were released on a demo tape in October 1991, and the band's first demo album, From the River to the Sea, was released in May 1992.
-During this time, the band continued to perform live dates, gradually playing to larger crowds in higher profile venues.
+The band's earliest songs were released in October 1991 on a demo tape called From the River to the Sea.
+During this time, now with drummer Steve Hughes, the band continued to perform live dates, gradually playing to larger crowds in higher profile venues.

 In January 1993 the band released their second demo album, The Infant Hercules, and then followed up six months later with their debut full-length album, Goodbye to the Age of Steam.
 The response to the album was very positive, culminating in a licensing deal in Japan where the CD was re-released in 1995, with a bonus track.
 In the meantime, Ian Cooper had left the band (for family reasons) and due to this the band ceased touring and started looking for his replacement.
-In the meantime, they started work on their next album, with Spawton filling the role of keyboard player.
+They started work on their next album, with Spawton filling the role of keyboard player.
 Eventually, Tony Müller was recruited as keyboard player in early 1995 during the recording of the new album.